 Cockburn Town Beach has several very nice sections, with the added benefit of being close to the sights, shops and restaurants of old Cockburn Town.

 An organized beach transport package is offered through the Cruise Center to Governor’s Beach.
-The “Governor’s Beach and Snorkelling” package includes bus transport, a bottle of water, and the use of (well used) snorkelling gear.
-There really isn’t any decent snorkelling at Governor’s Beach, and you'll be able to rent a car or scooter for about the same cost, which will allow you to do other things as well.
+The “Governor’s Beach and Snorkeling” package includes bus transport, a bottle of water, and the use of (well-used) snorkeling gear.
+There really isn’t any decent snorkeling at Governor’s Beach, and you’ll be able to rent a car or scooter for about the same cost, which will allow you to do other things as well.

 For those that have the minimum necessary qualifications (PADI Scuba Diver or Open Water Diver, or equivalent), diving can be a great way to spend the day.
 Grand Turk offers excellent wall diving, with vibrant corals, sponges and sea creatures.